-Eric Weeks is an artist using photography and video, a curator, and Chair of the Photography Department at the Pennsylvania College of Art & Design in Lancaster, PA.
+Eric Weeks is an artist using photography and video, a curator, and Chair of the Photography & Video Department at the Pennsylvania College of Art & Design in Lancaster, PA.
 His photographs have been exhibited internationally, and are in the permanent collections of the Los Angeles County Museum of Art, The Art Institute of Chicago, The Museum of Contemporary Photography, Maison Européene de la Photographie, the Bibliothéque Nationale, Yale University Art Gallery and the Sir Elton John Collection.
 His monograph World Was in the Face of the Beloved was published by Pablo’s Birthday (New York), and portfolios have appeared in Zoom, Photo+, Fahrenheit, and Dear Dave, among others.
 He was recently the Exhibition Director of the 2016 Jeonju International Photography Festival in Jeonju, South Korea.
 Weeks received a MFA from Yale University, and a BFA from the School of Visual Arts.
 He is represented by Galerie Catherine et André Hug in Paris.